 There’s a lot you can do to help yourself.
 Filing cabinets can help you to be more organized by providing a way to sort out paper clutter.
 Calming yoga or meditation classes can improve your concentration and focus and lead to less procrastinating.
-Ensure you schedule in regular meal-times and eat plenty of vegetables and fiber.
+Ensure you schedule regular meal times and eat plenty of vegetables and fiber.
 Cut down on sugar and ensure water is your main drink.
 Exercise every day and consider budgeting advice if you have difficulty managing your money.

 3. Long-acting medication may control symptoms better than short-acting medication

 Levels of medicine in your body can be likened to a wave.
 Just before your next dose, the wave is at its lowest point (this means that the medicine is at its lowest level in your body).
 Two to four hours after taking a short-acting medicine, the wave has peaked, corresponding to the highest amount of medicine in your body.

 4. Create lists to keep you on task

 Download a “Things to do” app on your phone or tablet or carry a notebook and pen in your pocket and document everything you need to do that day.
 Prioritize tasks and aim to get through a certain number each day.
 If a task can be done in two minutes or less then do it at that moment, rather than leaving it for later.

 5. Sunlight and fresh air help boost your mood

-Choose an activity that you really like doing and consider asking a friend to join you.
+Choose an activity that you like doing and consider asking a friend to join you.
 The more vigorous and fun the activity, the more effective it is at burning up excess energy and feelings of aggression.
 Exercise also helps relieve stress and sleeplessness as well as being good for your overall health.

 6. Erratic eating makes you more distracted and less focused